 Differences Between the CCPA and the CPRA

-One significant improvement to the CCPA was creating the California Privacy Agency, an agency dedicated to enforcing the CPRA.
+One significant improvement to the CCPA was creating the California Privacy Agency, an agency dedicated to enforcing the CPRA compliance.
 The CPRA endows that agency with a substantial amount of power to protect the privacy of Californians.
 For instance, this new agency can wield subpoena power, audit power, and regulatory rule-making powers.
 The CPRA even provided $10 million per year in the state’s recurring budget to support the agency.
 That amount is comparable to the FTC, which enforces privacy for the entire United States.

 Rick and his partners also included a provision in the CPRA that allows the legislature to pass laws to amend the CPRA, but only if it advances the cause of privacy.
 Rick and his group recognized that technology changes quickly, and they wanted the legislature to be empowered to adapt the law to address that without weakening privacy.
 Essentially, the CPRA became “the floor” of privacy rights, with the legislature allowed to only enhance privacy protection.